basilstotz/ltsp-grub/README.md

 The aim is to have a ubuntu ltsp client, which behaves like an ordinary standalone ubuntu client.

 This is work in progress.
-Do not use it in production environment!
+Though it's working, is is not very usefull at the moment!

-The basic idea is from http://github.com/opinsys/ltsp-laptop.git.
+The basic idea (and the file 'grub.cfg') is from http://github.com/opinsys/ltsp-laptop.git.

 # Features